extragoya/extragoya.github.io/_pages/about.md

 ---

 I am a medical imaging and machine learning researcher focused on developing better computer-aided diagnosis tools.
 Since 2019, I have been working as a Staff Scientist at [PAII, Inc](wwww.paii-labs.com), which is directed by [Le Lu](cs.jhu.edu/~lelu).
-My primary role is as a team lead for three projects related to the liver: (1) ML solutions for liver lesion detection and identification from dynamic contrast CT; (2) ML solutions for liver lesion detection and identification from multi-sequence MRI; and (3) ML solutions to quantitatively assess fatty liver and liver fibrosis from 2D ultrasound.
+My primary role is as a team lead for three projects related to the liver:
+  * ML solutions for liver lesion detection and identification from dynamic contrast CT
+  * ML solutions for liver lesion detection and identification from multi-sequence MRI
+  * ML solutions to quantitatively assess fatty liver and liver fibrosis from 2D ultrasound.

 I work with incredibly talented colleagues in the US, mainland China, and Taiwan.